OpenSaMD/OpenSaMD/README.md

 # Regulatory

-Creating a regulated Software as a Medical Device is hard.
+Creating a regulated Software as a Medical Device (SaMD) is hard.
 I personally learn best through examples.
-There are some great examples available online about how go about the regulatory requirements for a Software as a Medical Device such
+There are some great examples available online about how go about the regulatory requirements for a Software as a Medical Device such as:
-as:

 - https://openregulatory.com/blueprint-certifying-medical-software/
 - https://github.com/innolitics/rdm